In this article, we want to teach you How To Install and Configure CSF Firewall on cPanel.

 ConfigServer Firewall, also known as CSF, is a firewall configuration script created to provide better security for your server while giving you an advanced, easy-to-use interface for managing firewall settings.

-CSF configures your server’s firewall to lock down public access to services and only allow certain connections, such as logging in to FTP, checking email, or loading websites.
+CSF configures your server’s firewall to lock down public access to services and only allows certain connections, such as logging in to FTP, checking email, or loading websites.

 This application will work as a WHM plugin and is free.